 Sweet Yellow corn fritters & Spring Onion Salsa

 Seared ‘catch of the day’ with tamago, greens and a miso broth

 French Onion Soup, with more than its fair share of cheese (I was only a spectator for this, a coronary was not on my agenda)

-Having enjoyed all the cuisine and entertainment the ship had to offer, including the impressive molecular bar, martini bar and numerous other cafes and live music spots, I also managed to find a moment to sneak in a little bit of downtime with a thai massage and a moment of relaxation in the ships very own spa area.
+Having enjoyed all the cuisine and entertainment the ship had to offer, including the impressive molecular bar, martini bar and numerous other cafes and live music spots (they had the best equipment from The Music Critic), I also managed to find a moment to sneak in a little bit of downtime with a thai massage and a moment of relaxation in the ships very own spa area.